Cover photo by Ryan Tippett.

 Behaviour

-Seldom found away from rivers.
-They perch prominently at sunny locations on rocks and vegetation close to the water.
-Weary and alert, often flying to midstream rocks and reeds when disturbed.
-Frequently hovers over eddies and swirls where the current is strong.
-The flight is rapid and low over the water.
-The females are usually found in the same vicinity as the males.
+The Vaal Sprite is seldom found away from rivers.
+They perch prominently at sunny locations on rocks and vegetation, typically low down, close to the water.
+It is weary and alert, often flying to midstream rocks and reeds when disturbed.
+The Vaal Sprite frequently hovers over eddies and swirls where the current is strong.
+The flight is rapid and usually low over the water.
+Females are frequently found in the same vicinity as the males.

 Status and Conservation